 SimpleQuE offers a full line-up of IATF 16949® training courses which includes AIAG and VDA Core Tools, Root Cause Analysis and Problem Solving, Requirements and Implementation.
 With IATF® also putting a major focus on internal auditor competency, it is essential to have IATF 16949® Internal Auditor Training.
 Our IATF 16949 auditor training utilizes the process audit approach.
 Contact us to learn more about the customized services offered to match your certification and training needs.

-  This is the second of a four part series of IATF 16949® articles written by simpleQuE consultant and auditor, Bob Dornhecker.* With over 30 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
+This is the second of a four part series of IATF 16949® articles written by former simpleQuE consultant and auditor, Bob Dornhecker.* With over 30 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
 Additionally, he has taught and facilitated many quality related training classes for clients and has provided support to companies securing their own ISO/Quality Management Systems certifications.
 He also conducts ISO 9001 and IATF 16949® 2nd and 3rd party audits.

 *Links to the other articles in this automotive series:

 - Where Does it Say THAT?! – Frequently Overlooked IATF 16949® Requirements

 - How to Gather, Communicate and Implement CSRs

 - Top IATF 16949® Audit Findings and How to Address Them in the QMS

 SimpleQuE is not associated with the IATF®, IAOB, ANAB®, IAQG®, and is not a certification body.
 SimpleQuE is an independent consulting, training, and second-party auditing service provider that assists a company on a path for the company to obtain and maintain certification through accredited certification bodies.